 This naturally occurring compound is an essential cofactor in cellular functions and has been found in all plant foods analyzed to date.
 Parsley, green peppers, kiwi fruit, papaya, and tofu are especially rich sources, containing 2-3 mcg per 100-gram serving.
 Green tea provides the same amount per 4-oz serving.

 When PQQ is omitted from diets in animal studies, it leads to growth impairment, compromised immunity, and abnormal reproductive function.
-The daily requirement of PQQ seems to be similar to that for folic acid (400mcg).
+The daily requirement of PQQ seems to be similar to that for folic acid (400 mcg).
 As with other essential nutrients, the immune system seems particularly sensitive to low levels of PQQ.

-PQQ for Energy and Anti-Aging
+PQQ Increases Energy and Supports Healthy Aging

 Current research has focused primarily on PQQ's ability to protect memory and cognition in both aging animals and humans.
 Here are some of the effects noted in the animal studies involving PQQ: